named-data/NDN-packet-spec/signature.rst

 This type of signature ensures strict provenance of a Data packet, provided that the signature verifies and signature issuer is authorized to sign the Data packet.
 The signature issuer is identified using :ref:`KeyLocator` block in :ref:`SignatureInfo <Signature>` block of ``SignatureSha256WithRsa``.
+KeyDigest option in ``KeyLocator`` is defined as SHA256 digest over the DER encoding of the SubjectPublicKeyInfo for an RSA key as defined by `RFC 3279 <http://www.rfc-editor.org/rfc/rfc3279.txt>`_."
 See :ref:`KeyLocator section <KeyLocator>` for more detail.

 .. note::